Modeling Tips

 A bandwidth minimizer is used at the beginning of the solution to try to reorder your degrees of freedom to get a reduced bandwidth stiffness matrix size.
 Sometimes, however, the bandwidth minimizer can be fooled and will give a poor matrix column height and a huge number of matrix terms.

-If you are getting a stiffness matrix that is larger than you would expect and you don't think that you have any modeling errors, you can try a few things to reduce the bandwidth.
+If you are getting a long solve time and therefore a large stiffness matrix and you don't think that you have any modeling errors, you can try a few things to reduce the bandwidth.
 The first thing you can try is to sort your nodes .
 Typically you will want to sort your nodes on the Coordinates spreadsheet from “Low to High” in the 2 lateral directions and then lastly in the vertical direction.
-After you sort your nodes , try to solve again and check the matrix size.
+After you sort your nodes , try to solve again.
 The order of sorting depends on the model, so you might want to try a couple of different combinations and check the model each time.
 Sometimes, sorting the nodes will result in cutting the height and number of terms by a factor of 2.

 You will also want to make sure you don't have separate structures in the same model where one is big and the other small.
 You will get a very large matrix height if the bandwidth minimization starts on the small model and then jumps to the big model.
 Instead, you will probably want to split these into 2 separate files.